-The schedule for filing and responsive briefing for a summary judgment motion will be set by the Examiner, and will generally exceed the deadlines identified in HER 3.17 (b).
-This rule does not require Examiner permission if the motion seeks dismissal based on one of the grounds listed in Rule 3.17(j).
+The schedule for filing and responsive briefing for a summary judgment motion will be set by the Examiner and will generally exceed the deadlines identified in HER 3.17 (b).

 (1) The Examiner may grant a written motion seeking permission to file a brief amicus curiae, if the Examiner determines that the brief would assist the Examiner.
 A motion to file an amicus curiae brief shall identify: